Young-Onset Colon Cancer Is On the Rise

 Guidelines:

-The current guidelines recommend beginning screening for colon cancer for most people who are at average risk at age 50.
+The current guidelines recommend beginning screening for colon cancer for most people who are at average risk at age 45.
 Those with inflammatory bowel disease, a family history of colon cancer, or a family history of certain genetic conditions should start screening early.
-Family history of certain advanced precancerous polyps can also increase the risk of colon cancer.
-One first-degree relative (mother, father, brother, sister, or child) increases the risk of colon cancer 2-3 fold, though the lifetime risk of having colon cancer is still very small; only about 6%.
-It is important to have a good understanding of your family’s medical history and to discuss it with your primary care provider.
+A family history of certain advanced precancerous polyps can also increase the risk of colon cancer.
+One first-degree relative (parents, siblings, or children) increases the risk of colon cancer 2-3 fold, though the lifetime risk of having colon cancer is still very small; only about 10%.
+It is important to have a good understanding of your family’s medical history and discuss it with your primary care provider.
 You may need to start your colon cancer screening early.

 Do you have any questions about young-onset colon cancer?

-Digestive Health Specialists, PA is here to help if you, or someone you know, would like more information, or if you are experiencing any digestive health symptoms and would like further evaluation.
-Feel free to give us a call at 336-768-6211 or fill the form below.
+Digestive Health Specialists, PA, is here to help if you or someone you know would like more information or is experiencing any digestive health symptoms and would like further evaluation.
+Feel free to give us a call at 336-768-6211 or fill out the form below.